 Communing with the monks and divine nature

-This will be your only chance, regardless of religion or personal philosophy and beliefs, to hear genuine Byzantine hymns, sung by admirable voices that honour the Christian musical tradition.
-During the times where you won’t be following the prayers, you can be worshipping nature instead, by discovering the unique beauty of this corner of Greece.
-Walk to the next monastery along paths that pass through places of unbelievable natural beauty and rare flora and fauna.
-Or you may choose to assist the monks in their daily tasks, with stunning Macedonian nature as a backdrop.
+This may be your only chance to hear genuine Byzantine hymns, sung by voices that honour the Christian musical tradition.
+And when you aren’t following the prayers, you have the choice of worshipping nature instead.
+Paths pass through places of unbelievable natural beauty and rare flora and fauna.
+Or you can choose to assist the monks in their daily tasks.

 The first and greatest monastery

 The monastery of Great Lavra is the oldest and largest on Athos.
-It was founded by the Blessed Athanasios the Athonite in the year 962 at the tip of the peninsula.
-Its architecture is a typical example of late-Byzantine fortress design and its library contains the third largest collection of Byzantine manuscripts in the world.
+It was founded by the Blessed Athanasios the Athonite in 962 at the tip of the peninsula.
+Its architecture is a typical example of late-Byzantine fortress design and its library contains the third-largest collection of Byzantine manuscripts in the world.

 Hidden Gems of Mount Athos

 The restored Zygos Monastery